 Here the chemical potential $\mu$ should be expressed in terms of $N_{1}$ and $N_{2}$ and, consequently, the number of condensed bound states is determined by the numbers of fermionic atoms of both species and temperature, $N_{0}=N_{0}(N_{1},N_{2},T)$.

 It is worth stressing that all the found relationships, including Eq. (\ref{eq:2.18}), are exact.
 When obtaining them, we have only used the replacement of corresponding operators by $c$ -- numbers and have not developed any perturbative approach.
-Recall that along with the low temperatures, the interaction between all the components of the system should be weak enough to ensure the stability of the bound states in equilibrium (see estimates in section 4).
+Recall that, along with low temperatures, the interaction between all the components of the system should be weak enough to ensure the stability of the bound states in equilibrium (see estimates in section 4).
 Then $N_{0}/\mathcal{V}$ is a large parameter, since when $g({\bf p})\to 0$ and $T\to 0$, all the bound states are Bose condensed.
 Thus, in Eq. (\ref{eq:2.11}), $f(N_{0})$ is the largest term and the next ones in order of magnitude are $[{\partial f/\partial N_{0}}]N'_{b}$ and $N_{0}V^{(2)}$.
-We neglect two other terms $N_{0}^{1/2}V^{(3)}$ and $V^{(4)}$ in Eq. (\ref{eq:2.11}), which must be taken into account when describing the interaction effects between quasiparticles.
-The role of these terms within the developed perturbative approach is discussed in the fourth section.
-Therefore, replacing $V(N_{0})$ by $f(N_{0})$, one obtains from Eq. (\ref{eq:2.18}) the following equation:
+We neglect two other terms $N_{0}^{1/2}V^{(3)}$ and $V^{(4)}$, in Eq. (\ref{eq:2.11}), which must be taken into account when describing the interaction effects between quasi-particles.
+The role of these terms within the developed perturbative approach is discussed in the section 4.
+Therefore, replacing $V(N_{0})$ with $f(N_{0})$, one obtains from Eq. (\ref{eq:2.18}) the following equation:

-It provides a relation between between $\mu$ and $N_{0}$ in the leading approximation.
-Next, retaining the terms up to $N_{0}V^{(2)}$ in Eq. (\ref{eq:2.11}) and eliminating $\mu$ given by Eq. (\ref{eq:2.19}), one finds the following Gibbs statistical operator (see Eq. (\ref{eq:2.16})):
+This provides a relation between $\mu$ and $N_{0}$ in the leading approximation.
+Next, retaining the terms up to $N_{0}V^{(2)}$ in Eq. (\ref{eq:2.11}), and eliminating $\mu$ given by Eq. (\ref{eq:2.19}), one finds the following Gibbs statistical operator (see Eq. (\ref{eq:2.16})):

 where

 and